alextanhongpin/go-slog-ring-buffer/README.md

 - pass in correlation id to tie logs together
 - buffering logs before logging them can cause logs to be out-of-order.
 Store the original timestamp in another field, e.g. `event_time` to distinguish between the time the event happened, and the time of logging.
 - TBH, this can be accomplished by wrapping errors
+- what to log?
+  - the start of a step, with the input
+  - the end of the step, with the output and whether it is successful or failed

 ## References